 It is no secret to Ree Drummond that you can doctor up boxed cake mix to create a heavenly dessert.
 "This trend took hold in the nineties and it gave masses of people permission to forgo the measuring and mess of a from-scratch cake," she says.
 "But just in case your generation hid this eternal cake mix truth from you your whole life, I'm here to lift the veil.
 This is an incredibly simple way to ease into the cake-mix era in your life: a rich, very chocolaty cake that's such a cinch to make, it might become your go-to birthday cake request."

 This cake is just so impressive and fun when you slice into it.
 The combination of tart lemon and sweet, dark berries coupled with the rich buttercream frosting make this a refreshing yet decadent dessert.
-Black currents may not always be easy to get hold of.
-Blackberries (or frozen mixed berries) will work just was well to get the bright color.

 This deceptively simple recipe uses everyday ingredients to make an otherworldly, magical dessert.
 As it bakes, the cake batter magically transforms into three layers: a rich, luxurious custard crust, a creamy center and a light, delicate angel food cake topper.
 And though they say magicians shouldn't give away their secrets, there's no real surprise behind the magic here: by whipping egg whites and folding them into the batter, you create an airy but sturdy structure.
 As the cake bakes, the egg whites expand and the egg yolks settle into a creamy custard.
-The cake will still turn out even if all the whites aren't completely incorporated, so don't worry if there are cloud-like pockets of egg white in the batter.

 Joy Bauer gives this classic dessert a flourless makeover.
 "Instead of the standard recipe, which typically contains oodles of butter, white flour and sugar, I created a flourless rendition that bumps up the overall nutrition and provides 6 grams of protein and 2 grams of fiber per slice," she says.
 The end a result is a rich and moist pound cake.